 If you do not participate in the City's Supplementary Health Care and/or Dental Plan as you have coverage under a spouse's plan, you still participate in the HCSA.

-If I am eligible to participate by the first pay period of the year, how much is deposited/credited to my HCSA?
+If I am eligible to participate by the first pay period of the year, how much will be provided to my HCSA?